 |RoundTripTimeStatistics||Represents round trip time information for a StreamSocket object.|

 The Windows.Networking.Sockets namespace provides classes and interfaces for networking that use sockets and WebSockets.
-The primary classes include the following:
+The primary classes include:

-The primary classes listed above also have a number of related support classes in the Windows.Networking.Sockets namespace.
+These primary classes also have a number of related information and control classes in the Windows.Networking.Sockets namespace.

-On Windows Server 2012, the Windows.Networking.dll that implements most of the classes in the Windows.Networking.Sockets namespace will fail to load unless the Media Foundation feature is enabled.
-As a result, apps using classes used for sockets and WebSockets in the Windows.Networking.Sockets namespace will fail if the Media Foundation feature is disabled (which is the default on Windows Server 2012).
+On Windows Server 2012 and Windows Server 2012 R2, the Windows.Networking.dll that implements most of the classes in the Windows.Networking.Sockets namespace will fail to load unless the Media Foundation feature is enabled.
+As a result, apps that uses sockets or WebSockets classes in the Windows.Networking.Sockets namespace will fail if the Media Foundation feature is disabled.
+Windows Server 2012 or Windows Server 2012 R2 installs with the Media Foundation feature disabled.

-The Media Foundation feature can be enabled on Windows Server 2012 using Server Manager or by entering the following text in a command prompt or a script:
+The Media Foundation feature can be enabled on Windows Server 2012 or Windows Server 2012 R2 using Server Manager or by entering the following text in a command prompt or a script:

 dism /online /enable-feature /featurename:ServerMediaFoundation

-After the Media Foundation feature is enabled on Windows Server 2012, the user is prompted to restart.
-Once the computer is restarted, classes used for sockets and WebSockets in the Windows.Networking.Sockets namespace will work as expected.
+After the Media Foundation feature is enabled, the user is prompted to restart.
+Once the computer is restarted, classes for sockets and WebSockets in the Windows.Networking.Sockets namespace will work as expected.

-The network isolation feature in Windows 8 enables a developer to fully control the security profile of a Windows Store app.
+Network isolation in Windows 8 lets you fully control the security profile of a Windows Store app.

-Network isolation allows a developer to define the scope of required network access for each app by selecting the appropriate capabilities.
-An app without the appropriate scope defined is prevented from accessing the specified type of network and specific type of network request (outbound client-initiated requests, or both inbound unsolicited requests and outbound client-initiated requests).
-The ability to set and enforce network isolation ensures that if even an app does become compromised, it will only be able to access networks where the app has explicitly been granted access.
-This significantly reduces the scope of the impact on other applications and on the operating system.
+Network isolation lets you define the network access needed for each app by choosing the appropriate capabilities.
+An app without the appropriate capabilities set is prevented from using specific network types (Internet or Home\Work Network) and specific network requests (outbound client-initiated requests, or both inbound unsolicited requests and outbound client-initiated requests).
+The ability to enforce network isolation ensures that even if an app becomes compromised, the app can only use features (network types and network requests, for example) that the app was granted as capabilities.
+This significantly reduces the possible impact on other apps and on the operating system.

 Windows 8 actively enforces network isolation.
 A call to a method or any access to a property in the Windows.Networking.Sockets namespace (or related namespaces that require network access) may fail if the appropriate network capability has not been enabled.

 The network capabilities for an app are configured in the app manifest when the app is built.
-Network capabilities are usually added by using Visual Studio when developing the app.
-They may also be set manually in the app manifest file by using a text editor.
+Network capabilities are usually added using Visual Studio when you develop your app.
+They may also be set manually in the app manifest file using a text editor.

 For more detailed information on network isolation, see How to configure network isolation capabilities.